 As well as teaching theology and philosophy, Harrow’s chaplains are heavily involved in the school’s co-curricular activities.

 Fr Nic Tivey (Anglican) coaches Harrow’s football 1st XI.
-His Catholic counterpart Fr Stuart Seaton, a member of the Ordinariate and a trained organist, is more involved in the musical side of life at the school.
+His Catholic counterpart Fr Stuart Seaton, a trained organist, is more involved in the musical side of life at the school.

 Harrow’s commitment to the best interests of its Catholic students is impressive.
 As many other schools do, it provides the opportunity for confession and confirmation, but it also provides weekly Catechism classes for Catholic pupils throughout their years at the school.